22 September 1957

 28 September 1958

-Bret's venture to aid an endangered beauty save her father's property throws Bret alone, in the middle of a gang of vicious robbers hunting for their buried take near Lonesome, Colorado.
-Riding into Lonesome, Bret is warned by the town's road sign, on which "Welcome" is crossed out & "Behave" painted in.
-Lonesome's citizens are consumed with revenge for the bank robbers (especially Richard Reeves, "Billy the Kid versus Dracula", "Dance with Me Henry") - & greed for the missing loot.
+Bret's venture to aid an endangered beauty, to save her father's property, throws Bret, alone, in the middle of a gang of vicious robbers hunting for their buried take near Lonesome, Colorado.
+Riding into Lonesome, Bret is warned by the town's road sign, on which "Welcome" is crossed out and "Behave" painted in.
+Lonesome's citizens are consumed with revenge for the bank robbers (especially Richard Reeves, "Billy the Kid versus Dracula", "Dance with Me Henry") - and greed for the missing loot.

 5 October 1958

 Bart & Gentleman Jack's testy partnership snaps when Jack guns down Little Jeb of the Plummer Gang, after Bart & Jack were run out of the previous town for gambling.
 Bad loser Jeb gave the duplicitous Gentleman 3 steps to get to the saloon door, mister, but his gang is not so generous, forcing Jack and blonde saloon dancer Cindy Lou Brown to flee through Sioux Territory.
 Jack still had time to get Bart jailed as Jack's alias Sir Stratford Avon, so Bart wants in on the chase too.

 Maverick and a hunting expedition of headstrong Englishmen are robbed by an outlaw gang and abandoned without food and water in the middle of the desert.
 Maverick convinces his party, by threat and force of argument, that their only hope of survival is to follow the gang across the desert waste to their hideout and take back their horses and provisions by force.

 19 October 1958

 Newcomer Bart Maverick is suspected by sheriff Bald Bill of a robbery/murder.
 Bart's friend Dandy Jim Buckley helps the imprisoned Bart uncover the actual culprits.